aerogear-attic/aerogear-digger-java-client/releasing.md

 ### Setup - Sonatype Nexus

+For the reference, in order to publish to Sonatype OSS repo, one must:

-First of all, make sure your pom.xml is conforming the requirements of Sonatype: http://central.sonatype.org/pages/apache-maven.html
+* Make sure your pom.xml is conforming the requirements of Sonatype: http://central.sonatype.org/pages/apache-maven.html

-In order to publish to Sonatype Nexus, have this section in your pom.xml file:
+* Have this section in the pom.xml file:

 ```
     <distributionManagement>